11th Annual Montana Clean Energy Fair heads to Butte, America on Saturday, August 13th!

-After missing out on the Fair last year, we are thrilled to be bringing the Montana Clean Energy Fair back.
-The 2021 Fair will be hosted in Butte – where both MREA and the Fair were started.
-Stay tuned for more updates.
+We are thrilled to be bringing the Montana Clean Energy Fair back to Butte in 2022 – where both MREA and the Fair were started.

 This event will follow all local and county health and safety requirements.